jfallmann/MONSDA_companion/README.md

 Repository for config files of published results derived from [MONSDA](https://github.com/jfallmann/MONSDA).

-Directories resemble the version of MONSDA that was used to generate results.
+Sub-directories should be named after the Project with a meaningful ID.

-Sub-directories list the doi of the publication as soon as available.
+Each sub-directory holds a README file with links to the datasets (unless SRA and FETCH is used in the config) and reference and annotation files (or the files if small enough), a short description of the project and the corresponding config file used for analysis.

-Each sub-directory holds a file with links to the datasets, a description of the project and the corresponding config file used for analysis.
+PRs always welcome